NATO says it's boosting Black Sea surveillance, condemns Russian grain deal exit

 The NATO statement criticized a Russian warning that parts of the Black Sea's international waters were temporarily unsafe for navigation.

-As part of that warning, Russia also declared that any ships travelling to Ukraine's Black Sea ports would be seen as possibly carrying military cargoes.
+Russia also said that ships travelling to Ukraine's Black Sea ports would be seen as possibly carrying military cargoes.

 "Allies noted that Russia’s new warning area in the Black Sea, within Bulgaria’s exclusive economic zone, has created new risks for miscalculation and escalation, as well as serious impediments to freedom of navigation," the NATO statement said.